 I’m going to tell you how to create WooCommerce custom fields and custom taxonomies for products.
 We’ll look at the difference between them and which to use for different types of product data.
 I’ll also show you how to add custom fields and taxonomies to store extra information about WooCommerce products.

 Finally, I’ll teach you an easy way to display products with the extra custom fields and taxonomies in a searchable, sortable table.
+You can show the extra fields on a normal WordPress page, on your shop or product category pages, or on the single product detail page.
 All without writing a single line of code!